Petro-pirates plague busy Southeast Asia shipping lanes

 “WE ONLY WANT YOUR FUEL”

-“Off West Africa, tankers have always been an attractive target for pirates,” said Seven Gerhard, Allianz hull and marine liabilities chief.
+“Off West Africa, tankers have always been an attractive target for pirates,” said Sven Gerhard, Allianz’s hull and marine liabilities chief.
 He suggested this “business model” could have prompted copycat attacks by Indonesian pirates.

 Thiwa’s crew were forced at gunpoint into his cabin.
 Some were blindfolded, while others had their wrists bound with plastic cable ties.